robshlee/GANs_image_classification_keras/README.md

 ### Repository Files

-**'not_pants_scrap.ipynb':** Jupyter notebook with all work pertaining to the capstone.
+**'Image Classification using Keras.ipynb':** Jupyter notebook with all work pertaining to the capstone.
 This file should be looked at for any grading purposes from instructors. <br/><br/>
 **'Learning Material':** A directory of learning/practice material used throughout the development of this capstone.
 # Capstone